All Episodes

 Shame on you, sir, for not standing up to this civil rights bully and for forcing him and not forcing him off of the national stage.

-And now a translation for our EIB brothers and sisters in the hood.
+And now a translation for our EIB Brothers and Sisters in the Hood.

 Yo, B, strap in, yo.

-This is gonna take a minute.
+This is going to take a minute.

 What up with you letting Jackson pose on you like that, yo?

-Homie goes on fox, says you're dissing black people, talking down to the brothers, says he wants to cut off your baby makers, yo, and all you do is send some punk spokesman out to accept his apology?
+Homie goes on Fox, says you're dissing black people, talking down to the brothers, says he wants to cut off your baby makers, yo, and all you do is send some punk spokesman out to accept his apology?

 Yo, here's the 411, yo.